Water filter - How to choose a drinking water filter?

 - Mud, sand, rust;

-- colloidal particles;
+- Colloidal particles;

-- Water turbidity .
+- Water turbidity (turbidity).

-A reverse osmosis system removes water from:
+A reverse osmosis system removes from water:

 - Heavy metals;

-- dissolved salts and minerals;
+- Dissolved salts and minerals;

 - Nitrates and nitrites;